rticommunity/rticonnextdds-usecases-medical/MedicalDevices/README.md

 Windows Systems
 ---------------
-On a Windows system, start by opening the file win32\MedicalDeviceIntegrationExample-<compilerver>.sln.
+On a Windows system, start by opening the file:
+`win32\MedicalDeviceIntegrationExample-<compilerver>.sln`

 This code is made up of a combination of libraries, source, and IDL files that represent the interface to the application.
 The Visual Studio solution files